ENCODE: Encoding NetFlows for Network Anomaly Detection: Acknowledgments

-This work is funded under the Assurance and certification in secure Multi-party Open Software and Services (AssureMOSS) Project, (\url{https://assuremoss.eu/en/}), with the support of the European Commission and H2020 Program, under Grant Agreement No. 952647.
+This work is funded under the Assurance and certification in secure Multi-party Open Software and Services (AssureMOSS) Project, (https://assuremoss.eu/en/), with the support of the European Commission and H2020 Program, under Grant Agreement No. 952647.